jesse-ai/docs/docs/backtest.md

 ## TradingView

-This feature is useful for those whom use [TradingView](https://www.tradingview.com) for their chart needs.
+This feature is useful for those who use [TradingView](https://www.tradingview.com) for their chart needs.
 Add the `--tradingview` flag to the backtesting command:

 ```
 jesse backtest 2019-01-01 2019-10-30 --tradingview
 ```

-At the end of the process it will print out the path to a .txt file with a pine script as content.
+At the end of the process, it will print out the path to a .txt file with a pine script as content.
 Then open the file, copy its content and paste it inside [TradingView's](https://www.tradingview.com) Pine Editor and click on "Add to chart" and you will see entries and exits of the strategy.

-Make sure to see the chart in the same timeframe as backtest simulation was executed on.
-Also, only last ~30 trades are displayed because of a limit on TradingView's side.
+Make sure to see the chart in the same timeframe as the backtest simulation was executed on.
+Also, only the last ~30 trades are displayed because of a limit on TradingView's side.